METALS-Copper hits 4-1/2 year peak on Chile supply fears, upbeat risk appetite

 * ALUMINIUM TECHNICALS: LME aluminium looks neutral in a range of $2,323-$2,341 a tonne, Reuters technical analyst Wang Tao said.

-Additional reporting by Tom Daly in Beijing; editing by David Evans and David Goodman
+Additional reporting by Tom Daly in Beijing; Editing by David Goodman and Mark Potter